synzen/MonitoRSS/docs/article-diagnostics-ux-spec.md

 Pattern Alert (shown when dominant outcome detected):
 "This feed is in its learning phase.
 MonitoRSS is identifying existing articles so it only delivers new ones.

-This typically completes within **10 minutes**."
+Expected completion: Within **10 minutes**
+Based on your feed's refresh interval

+No action needed - this will complete automatically."

 Note: The time shown is the feed's `refreshRateSeconds` formatted in human-readable form (e.g., "10 minutes", "1 hour", "6 hours").
 This tells users how long to wait.
+See the "Learning Phase (Transitional State)" section below for more details.
 ```

 ### Page Size